webplatform/docs-wpd/Content/Content_List/index.md

 '''OWNER: xxxxxxxxxxxxxxxxxxxxxx'''

-Notes: This section will be mostly stubs, and we really need someone to think carefully about what structure our mobile and device material should have.
+'''Notes: This section will be mostly stubs, and we really need someone to think carefully about what structure our mobile and device material should have.'''

 ====Mobile and devices ====